 • Check Your Insurance Policies: This will allow you to understand your insurance coverage, and whether or not it would be appropriate to restore or repair your property, or replace your possessions.

-Remember that your property insurance may only cover the expenses of temporary repairs for damage due to hurricane, along with additional living expenses (ALE) beyond normal living costs when you need to relocate, including additional expenses of commuting to work or school (if your temporary shelter lies in a different area).
+Remember that your property insurance may only cover the expenses of temporary repairs for damage due to the hurricane season, along with additional living expenses (ALE) beyond normal living costs when you need to relocate, including additional expenses of commuting to work or school (if your temporary shelter lies in a different area).

 For questions regarding your current policy coverage and how you can make it more beneficial, contact your service provider.

 • Take Measures to Safeguard Your Home: Speedy hurricane winds can turn your landscaping elements into missiles that can break your doors and windows.
-In fact, the bulk of the damage related to hurricane happens after the storm, when rainwater gets inside the property through damaged roof, widows, and doors.
+In fact, the bulk of the damage related to hurricanes happens after the storm, when rainwater gets inside the property through damaged roofs, widows, and doors.

 While retrofitting is an excellent way to reduce such risks, it is quite expensive.
 However, you can still consider doing it in stages.